NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 ![ls-l command](../images/03_ls-l.png?classes=border,shadow)

-Great job, you now know how to move files around.
-We will use this knowledge in a future activity with a file called `malware.sh`.
+*Great job, you now know how to move files around.
+We will use this knowledge soon to recover from the hack.*